karlseguin/the-little-redis-book/en/redis.md

 ### Size Limitations

-As you start using Redis, you might wonder "how many keys can I have?".
+As you start using Redis, you might wonder "how many keys can I have?"
 You might also wonder how many fields can a hash have (especially when you use it to organize your data), or how many elements can lists and sets have?
 Per instance, the practical limits for all of these is in the hundreds of millions.

 ### Replication